udaaninternationalairport/airport/README.md

 # Udaan International Airport

 ## Overview
-Welcome to the official dummy repository for Udaan International Airport!
-This repository simulates the airport's IT infrastructure and operations for educational and research purposes.
-It includes sample code, configurations, and mock data for understanding airport systems and implementing cybersecurity practices.
+Welcome to the official repository for Udaan International Airport!
+This repository provides an in-depth look into the airport's IT infrastructure and operations.
+It includes code, configurations, and data for understanding airport systems and implementing modern IT practices.

 ---